 Atypical depression affects men as well as women.

 As is always the case with this type of illness, there are those who ask for help and those who are better able to manage it or experience emotional relief.

-On the other hand, there is no single or exclusive cause that defines atypical depression.
+On the other hand, there is no single or exclusive cause for atypical depression.
 It’s a multifaceted reality.

 Let’s examine the possible triggers in detail.

-Experts explain that it usually develops as a combination of two factors: an accident or trauma in life, and the genetic predisposition for depression.
+Experts explain that it usually develops as a combination of two factors: an accident or trauma and the genetic predisposition for depression.

 Other times, it can be the result of too much of too many things.
-Family problems, unhappiness with your life, daily stress, and the difficulty in learning to manage your own emotions can trigger this state of mind.
+Family problems, unhappiness with your life, daily stress, and the difficulty learning to manage your own emotions can trigger this condition.

 There is a multidimensional approach to treating this disease.
 This includes drugs, psychological therapy, social support, and lifestyle changes.

 However, it’s a sub-category of major depression.
-This means the afflicted person is facing a challenge that requires close family and friends, vigilance, patience, and sympathy.
+This means the afflicted person is facing a challenge that requires close family and friends, vigilance, patience, and empathy.